mopko-tw/SIFT-KalmanTracker/README.md

 - **Best Practices**: Guidance on coding standards and optimization techniques

 ### Development Highlights
-- **Human-Led Development**: Primary development driven by human creativity and expertise
+- **Learning-Driven Development**: Development process guided by learning and exploration
-- **AI-Assisted Review**: Claude.ai helped identify potential issues and suggest improvements
+- **AI-Assisted Learning**: Claude.ai helped identify potential issues and suggest improvements
 - **Collaborative Problem Solving**: AI assistance in analyzing complex technical challenges
 - **Enhanced Documentation**: AI support in creating detailed guides and explanations
 - **Quality Assurance**: Additional perspective on code quality and user experience

-Claude.ai served as a helpful assistant, providing suggestions, identifying potential problems, and offering ideas to enhance the development process while the core development remained human-driven.
+Claude.ai served as a helpful assistant, providing suggestions, identifying potential problems, and offering ideas to enhance the development process while supporting the learning journey of a programming beginner.

 ---

-**Developed by Human Expertise with AI Assistance**
+**Developed by a Programming Beginner with AI Assistance**

 ---